vectorclash/image-optimizer/README.md

 - **ora**: Elegant terminal spinners
 - **glob**: File pattern matching

+## Choosing Between Modes

+### Use Quality Mode (default) when:
+- You want consistent, high-quality compression across all images
+- File size limits aren't critical but you want good compression
+- You're preparing images for general web use
+- You want faster processing (single-pass optimization)

+### Use Size Mode when:
+- You have strict file size requirements (e.g., API limits, platform restrictions)
+- Different images need different quality levels to meet the same size target
+- You need to ensure all images stay under a specific threshold

 ## Why the Safety Margin?

-The tool uses a 1KB safety margin by default (targets 39KB for 40KB limit) because:
+When using size-targeting mode, the tool uses a 1KB safety margin by default (targets 39KB for 40KB limit) because:

 - **Filesystem overhead**: File sizes on disk vs. actual file sizes can differ slightly
 - **Edge case protection**: Ensures files that are close to the limit get processed and optimized